guiqvlaixi2164-max/DE1_assignment3/README.md

 Then we can estimate the cost in each AWS service:

-- a.
-Amazon Bedrock (Model: Mistral 7B Instruct):
+- Amazon Bedrock (Model: Mistral 7B Instruct):

 30,000 Chinese chars ≈ 45k tokens;